-I’m a freelance multimedia journalist based in San Francisco, by way of Miami, Washington D.C., New York and London.
-I write about technology, culture and everything in between with a special interest in subcultures.
+Great to meet you.
+I’m a freelance journalist and author based in San Francisco, by way of Miami, Washington D.C., New York and London.
+I write about technology, business, culture, social justice, and everything in between with a special interest in stories about identity, representation, beauty, and subcultures.

-My work has appeared in The Atlantic, The Wall Street Journal, Forbes, VICE, OZY, The Washington Post, Drone360 Magazine, Vocativ, the BBC, SKY News, Fusion, ABC News and more.
+My reporting has appeared in The Atlantic, The Wall Street Journal, Forbes, VICE, The New York Times, Cosmopolitan, Fortune, Fast Company, The Washington Post, Drone360 Magazine, Vocativ, the BBC, SKY News, Fusion, ABC News, The Information, and more.

-I specialize in creating video and digital content for millennials (who don’t call themselves that) with a focus on technology, business, and lifestyle.
-I’ve appeared as an expert on SKY News, the BBC and ABC News, and have anchored, scripted, and produced hundreds of videos.
+I’ve appeared as an on-camera expert for SKY News, the BBC and ABC News, and have anchored, scripted, and produced hundreds of videos for various media outlets.

 I graduated with an M.S. in Broadcast Journalism from Columbia University School Of Journalism, and my longform Masters’ project on extreme Korean cosmetic surgery trends was published by The Atlantic, who commissioned a follow-up story.

-In a past life, I’ve worked as a social media producer for the London 2012 Olympics, starred in a pilot TV show about mobile apps, and worked as Santa’s elf for a season.
+In a past life, I’ve worked as a social media producer for the London 2012 Olympics, starred in a pilot TV show about mobile apps, and had a side gig as one of Santa’s elves.